Information

 2. On the Operation Run Results page, click an asset name.

-The Remediation Status page displays the vulnerability names and their status.
+The Remediation Status page displays the names of vulnerabilities and their status.

 3. On the Remediation Status page, click a vulnerability name.

-The Remediation Results page displays the results of the triggered automation policy and the remediation output received from the automation platform.
+The Remediation Results page displays the results of the triggered job and the remediation output received.

 To search for an operation, enter the operation name in the search box.
 The relevant results are displayed.